wrscomputers/ios-afternoon-project-outatime/README.md

 * Know how to use a timer to execute code after a specified interval.
 * Be able to present an alert controller to show relevant messages to the user.

+### At the bottom of this README, there are some screenshots to illustrate how the finished app should look more or less.

 ## Required Features

 ### Project Setup